ga-wdi-curriculum/wdi-intro/readme.md

 ### What is asking for help?
 (5 minutes)

-- This is the thing students find the hardest, and the thing that ultimately determines whether or not they will be successful in this class.
+- This is the thing students find the hardest, and the thing that ultimately determines whether or not students will be successful in this class.
 - Without fail, the students who do not ask for help do the poorest in the class.
-- Most importantly, knowing how to ask for help and where to look for answers is one of the biggest skills you can gain from this class that will be applicable as you prepare to join the professional workforce.
+- Most importantly, **knowing how to ask for help and where to look for answers** is one of the biggest skills you can gain from this class that will be applicable as you prepare to join the professional workforce.

-Everyone should take 30 seconds to think of a time when they've asked someone for help.
+**Turn & Talk**: Everyone should take 30 seconds to think of a time when they've asked someone for help.
 It doesn't have to be tech-related.
-Take 30 seconds to turn and talk with your tablemates about those times.
+Then take 30 seconds to turn and share with your tablemates about those times.
 What were the outcomes?

-- We have all asked for help.
+We have all asked for help.
 There's no shame in it.
 Feeling afraid to ask for help will be the biggest detriment in this class.
 - What makes asking for help effective?
   - Asking a clear problem.
 "I don't know any of this" isn't a clear problem.
 "I tried this thing and got this error" is a clear problem.
   - We'll ask you for help when:
       - The question you're asking isn't constructive
-      - It's clear you haven't made an effort to find the answer
+      - It's clear you haven't made an effort to find the answer:
         - First, try it yourself
         - Then, Google it
         - Then, ask your neighbor
         - Finally, ask an instructor

 ### Course content (10 minutes)